-- A Reach school is one where your academic credentials fall in the lower end, or even below, the school's average range for the cohort of students accepted the previous year.
-Reach schools might be long shots, but they should still be possible.
+- A "Reach" school is one where your academic credentials fall in the lower end, or even below, the school's average range for the cohort of students accepted the previous year.
+Reach schools might be long shots, but it should still be possible.

 If you’d prefer, you can use the categorizing function to organize schools by athletic fit, or a combination of both academic & athletic selectivity of the program.
 Our recommendation is to use whichever system is best suited for your family as you pursue a college athletic career.

 You can sort schools based on how long it has been since your "Last Contact."
 The advantage here is that you can prioritize sending messages to schools you haven't had much contact with lately and try to catch up with them.
 You can quickly draft a message to a coach directly from the favorites page by clicking the blue arrow titled "Message Now" below and to the right of each school name.

 The sorting in this section of the favorites page is done automatically for you based on your activity in the Built-In Messaging System.

 Any school on your favorites list has a red heart next to wherever it appears on your favorites list.
 To remove a school from your favorites list, simply click the "Red Heart."
 It will then turns "Gray."
 Refresh your page, and that school will no longer be included on your favorites list.